paraskeuos/devops-internship-task1/task6/notes.md

 The <code>upstream</code> directive defines a server group called 'backend'.
 Redirection decisions will be based on the default Round Robin policy.
 Within the <code>location</code> block we specify the group name so that all '/' requests to the proxy server get redirected to one of the servers in the backend group.

-For apache2, this can be achieved with the code in the following snippet, with the exception that the 'byrequests' load balancing method will be used.
+For apache2, this can be achieved with the code in the following snippet, with the exception that the 'byrequests' load balancing method will be used, and the default configuration file is <code>/etc/apache2/sites-available/000-default.conf</code>.

 ```
 <Proxy balancer://backend/>